 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Security Service Federal Credit Union had $71.41 million in non-current loans and owned real-estate with $697.85 million in equity and loan loss allowances on hand to cover it.
 This gives Security Service Federal Credit Union a Texas Ratio of 10.23% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Security Service Federal Credit Union held steady from 10.63% as of December 31, 2012 to 10.23% as of December 31, 2013, resulting in a positive change of 3.77%.This indicates that the balance sheet and financial strength for Security Service Federal Credit Union has held steady in recent periods.
+The Texas Ratio for Security Service Federal Credit Union experienced no significant changes from 10.63% as of December 31, 2012 to 10.23% as of December 31, 2013, resulting in a positive change of 3.77%.This indicates that the balance sheet and financial strength for Security Service Federal Credit Union has had no significant changes in recent periods.